perses/perses/docs/cli.md

 # Perses CLI (percli)

 On top of the application, we also provide a CLI named `percli`.
-This tool can be used to interact with the backend REST API to manage the resources such as dashboards, datasources, projects etc.
+This tool can be used to interact with the backend REST API to manage the resources such as dashboards, datasources, projects, etc.

 The CLI is available in the docker image or in the archive we created during each release.

 ## Tips

 This CLI provides its own documentation using the --help option.
-This is the main source of truth for documentation, while this page is here to provide some examples of how to use the main commands, tips & tricks etc.
+This is the main source of truth for documentation, while this page is here to provide some examples of how to use the main commands, tips & tricks, etc.

 Example: